sdingcn/p2p-tree/README.md

 GUI supports one-line messages (including empty lines) while CLI only supports non-empty one-line messages because empty lines are used to signal termination.
-The encoded line (including a header) must not exceed 128 bytes, otherwise only the first 128 bytes will be relayed.
+The encoded line (including a header) must not exceed 128 bytes.
+Otherwise, only the first 128 bytes will be relayed.

 Run `python3 node.py` to see the usage (command line arguments).
 See `test.py` for multi-node examples.